vamolessa/vamolessa.github.io/_posts/2023-09-24-c_macro_tricks.md

 #define tree_pre_next(TYPE, PTR) ((const TYPE*)tree_pre_next_raw(TREE_LAYOUT(TYPE), (const TYPE*)(PTR)))
 ```

-For it to work and we actually use it, we define `struct TreeLayout` which serves as a way
+For it to actually work, we define `struct TreeLayout`.
-to encode in data the layout of the concrete tree node struct we're iterating.
+It serves as a way to encode as data the layout of the concrete tree node struct we're iterating.

 ```c
 struct TreeLayout {